emipa606/RimGateJaffaKree/README.md

 - Custom Jaffa Amor and helmets!
 - Three new, hidden Factions!
 Each with a unique helmet!
 (Anubis, Ra and Apophis)
 - Custom names!
 Each Jaffa has a chance to spawn with a custom name!
 - New Weapons!
-The Ma&apos;Tok Staff and the Zat&apos;nik&apos;tel!
+The Ma'Tok Staff and the Zat'nik'tel!
 Each with custom sounds!
 - Longer Lifespan than normal humans!

 Credits: